aksl20/scraping/Readme.md

 - Data

 All data provided by the API is in json format.
-With request package in python you can load then content in a dataframe with the script below
+With request package in python you can load the content in a dataframe with the script below

 ```py